FREE Shipping on orders over $899

 Fried food

-The oils used to fry foods are often high in unhealthy fats, and food chemistry research has found that Cooking foods in these oils at high temperatures induces chemical reactions that increase the formation of trans fats .
+Oils used to fry foods are often high in unhealthy fats, and food chemistry research has found that Cooking foods in these oils at high temperatures induces chemical reactions that increase the formation of trans fats .

-These fried foods to avoid with high cholesterol also tend to be unhealthy or greasy to begin with; Think fried chicken, fried mozzarella sticks, and donuts, for example, making them a double threat.
+These fried foods to avoid with high cholesterol also tend to be unhealthy or greasy to begin with—think fried chicken, fried mozzarella sticks, and donuts, for example—making them a double threat.

 White bread, rice and pasta

-Some cereals for breakfast
+Some breakfast cereals

 Fast food